leostratus/mozdevtools-presentation/README.md

 ## Mozilla Developer Tools Slide Deck Generator

-This is where the code for the Mozilla Developer Tools slide deck generator lives.
+This is where the code for the Mozilla Developer Tools slide deck generator lives. _It's not finished yet_ and so it won't do very much for you.

 You don't need to clone this repo to use the generator.
 Use Node Package Manager.
 See instructions below.

 ## Intended Audience

 Use this if: